 How To Make Authentic Chakhokhbili

-The three main ingredients for this Chakhokhbili recipe are chicken, onion, and tomato paste.
-Here I’m using a homemade tomato paste because I am staying at our family’s home farm in central-western Ukraine.
+The three main ingredients for this Chakhokhbili recipe are chicken, onion, and tomato paste/puree.
+Here I’m using a homemade tomato puree because I am staying at our family’s home farm in western Ukraine, and we grow some AMAZING tomatoes.
 Other necessary ingredients are stock, wine, vinegar, and herbs and spices.
 As this is a peasant dish you can use various substitutions.

 The first step is to fry the chicken in a bit of oil on medium high heat.
 You don’t need to fully cook the chicken this way, I just want to crisp up the skin a bit.
 This is a one-pot meal so you can do this in the bottom of your pot, but as I quadrupled the recipe to serve many people I decided to fry the chickens in a pan first.